scottrogowski-wk/anser_interview/README.md

 # anser_interview

 This is the take-home problem for the software engineer role on the ANSER (Analytic Services) team here at Workiva.
 We're a small team but manage the analytics infrastructure for all Workiva applications.
-Additionally, we oversee several dozen ETL jobs and the dashboards used by teams all over Workiva to make data-driven decisions.
+Additionally, we oversee several dozen ETL jobs and data visualization used by teams all over Workiva to make data-driven decisions.

 # The task
 In this assignment, you will be analyzing historical weather data for the city of Boulder, Colorado.
 Here are the steps you need to complete: